TheSilvaD/Morning-Star/README.txt

 Mouse = camera movement
 =================================================================================

 =================================================================================
 RULES
 =================================================================================
-The player has to navigate through the maze and locate the keys to escape.
+The player has to navigate through the maze and locate the key to escape the nightmare.
+There is a time limit though, your flashlight battery.
+As time goes on, the flashlight light gets dimmer and dimmer.
+Once the battery is dead you are lost forever and you must restart or you can exit the game.
+Hurry!
 =================================================================================

 =================================================================================
 Art Assets